c7tincu/euh.js/readme.txt

   This property stores the log messages when “ø.consoleExists” is “false”, so that you can examine them when and by whatever means you desire.

-• ø.fyi, ø.par, ø.pil
+• ø.fyi, ø.par, ø.pil —wrap around ø.log
-• ø.wtf, ø.wat, ø.wut
+• ø.wtf, ø.wat, ø.wut —     ”      ø.warn
-• ø.omg, ø.omd
+• ø.omg, ø.omd        —     ”      ø.error
-• ø.ln, ø.br, ø.nl
+• ø.ln,  ø.br,  ø.nl  —     ”      ø.log —new lines/breaks
-• ø.ast, ø.sep
+• ø.ast, ø.sep        —     ”      ø.log —asterisms/separators

-  These are various alias methods.
-They’re included to suit my own taste, which means you don’t need to care about them, unless you feel like it.
+  These are various alias methods that wrap around the core methods of “ø”, as specified.
+They can output timestamps in ISO 8601 format—An attribute that you might find handy for basic performance tests.

+• ø.logTimestamps

+  You can use this boolean property to toggle timestamp output on/off, for the alias methods.
+By default, “ø.logTimestamps” is “true”.

 • ø.noConflict